facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 For speech, the unit is millisecond.

 ## Final Evaluation with Docker
 Our final evaluation will be run inside Docker.
-To run evaluation with Docker, first build a Docker image from the Dockerfile.
+To run an evaluation with Docker, first build a Docker image from the Dockerfile.
 Here is an [example](../Dockerfile)
 ```bash
 docker build -t iwslt2020_simulast:latest .
 ```